LuZiffer/Sudoku-Solver/README.md

 Now assume we have some sudoku given.
 The given digits can not be changed, only the empty fields.
 We will use a large loop in each iteration use the backtracking algorithm to search the alphabetically next solution and adding it to a list.
 As soon as we reached the empty sudoku (so every field that was not given is empty) the list of all solutions is finished we just have to output it.

+This is not an optimal algorithm for any sudoku but it is easy to implement and will solve most sudokus in a few minutes.
+Note that it is faster the more entries the sudoku has.
+What might also be interesting is that this algorithm can easily be implemented with abitrary sizes, it doesn't have to be a 3x3x3 field.
+However it has to be the multiplication table of a group of size